EthanFitzpatrick0/StreamerBot/README.md

         java backend.Driver TrainwrecksTV

    It will take a bit to create the mappings, especially if multiple broadcasts are being processed.
 When you exit, it will serialize the Brain file, allowing it to run much faster the next time.
-However, this is broken right now (see URGENT under TO-DO LIST).
-If you delete/move the transcriptions out of StreamerBot\Autosub_Output\streamer once the serialization takes place, the deserialization should work as intended, but I'll admit that I haven't tested it since the recent changes.
-5) While the driver is running, pressing enter will generate a new sentence.
-There are a few other commands, but they are mainly for debugging purposes.
+5) While the driver is running, pressing enter will generate a new sentence. "help" will display the short list of commands.
 Eventually the way the driver works will be redone.
 I don't intend for this to be the way the chatbot works.
 It needs to connect to the Twitch API through Node.js, but I'm still figuring that out.

 ## TO-DO LIST

-* URGENT: currently parses through text files in respective streamer's folder, but does not delete them
-    * This means every time program is run, it deserializes what has already been parsed + tries to parse through and add what is already there to the data set
-    * I don't want to just delete the files when I'm done with them, I need to also keep track of the files/dates of the streams that I've already parsed
-    * Either that, or I handle this problem when ripping the videos from Twitch (which I haven't gotten to yet).
-This seems like a better option, but I need a short-term solution for now
-    * I wanted to just push something to Git, even if it's not in great condition, because I haven't in a while
-* ~~Pass folder of .txt files instead of single file to Driver~~
-    * Ultimate goal would be to pass streamer name and automatically rip + transcribe VODs
-        * Can now pass streamer name, but it only transcribes.
-Ripping video shouldn't be too hard, will get to that next.
-* ~~Incorporate pyTranscriber into script~~
-    * ~~Right now I am transcribing with the pyTranscriber app, but I should be able to create a python script using pyTranscriber's functions~~
-    * Was able to create a python script using what pyTranscriber was based off- autosub.
-I can now automatically transcribe videos.
+* Automate ripping video from Twitch
 * Add twitch chatbot functionality
     * Going to have to learn a bit of JavaScript for this.
 Shouldn't be too hard, but I'm not sure how to pass the information from java to javascript or if I need to rewrite some code in js.
     * Relevantly respond to chatter @
-* ~~Save token maps and allow addding additional transcriptions after initial build~~
 * Make sentence selection algorithm better
 * Improve documentation

+# TO-DO LIST items finished

+* Pass folder of .txt files instead of single file to Driver
+* Incorporate autosub into script
+* Save token maps and allow addding additional transcriptions after initial build

 ## Version History